hyprwm/hyprland-wiki/content/useful-utilities/screenshots-and-recording.md

 ### Satty

 [Satty](https://github.com/Satty-org/Satty) is a powerful and modern screenshot annotation tool inspired by [`swappy`](https://github.com/jtheoof/swappy) and [Flameshot](https://github.com/flameshot-org/flameshot).
-It's been created to provide improvements over existing screenshot tools and is an almost drop-in replacement for swappy.
+It's been created to provide improvements over existing screenshot tools and is an almost drop-in replacement for `swappy`.

-For example, to take a screenshot and open it with `satty`, Ctrl-C to copy to clipboard and Ctrl-S to save it to `~/Pictures/Screenshots/`:
+For example, to take a screenshot and open it with `satty`, with explicit configuration for copying to clipboard and saving to a file:

 ```lua
 hl.bind("Print", hl.dsp.exec_cmd('grim - | satty -f - --copy-command wl-copy -o "~/Pictures/Screenshots/%Y%m%d_%H%M%S.png"'))